InfiltrateIQ’s AI to Z Approach to Pen Testing

 “You go log onto your dashboard, you put in the URL, and you schedule the test,” Raickovic says.
 “24 to 48 hours later you get an email telling you to download the reports.”

-Unlike the $20,000 or more vendors often charge for one test, InfiltrateIQ charges $375 a month (billed annually) for 12.
-According to Raickovic, MSPs generally resell the tests for a few thousand dollars each.
+Unlike the $20,000 or more vendors often charge for one test, InfiltrateIQ charges $2,500, with volume discounts.
+According to Raickovic, MSPs can mark that up significantly and still offer an extremely competitive price.

 “We’re doing a win-win situation here where the customer saves money and the MSP has a fantastic margin,” he says.